Roz Doyle

-Rosalinda Doyle (born May 5 1963 or 1964) is a fictional character on the American television sitcom Frasier.
+Rosalinda "Roz" Doyle (born May 5, 1963 or 1964) is a fictional character on the American television sitcom Frasier.
 Roz is the producer of Frasier Crane's Dr. Frasier Crane Show on KACL 780 AM.

 The role initially went to Lisa Kudrow, but Kudrow was replaced by Peri Gilpin before filming began.
 The character is named as a tribute to a producer of the television series Wings (having the same creators as Frasier), who died from breast cancer in 1991.
+Gilpin reprised her role as Roz in the 2023 revival of Frasier.
+In May 2024 it was announced that Gilpin would be returning in a recurring role.

 Background

 Roz is originally from Bloomer, Wisconsin.
 Her mother Joanna (Eva Marie Saint) was a longtime politician there and serves as Attorney General.
 She has a sister, Denise, whom she resents for her supposedly perfect life.
 Roz's parents are divorced.
-Her relationship with her father was good until he started dating a woman younger than her.
+Her relationship with her father was good until he started dating a woman younger than she.
 She and Roz didn't get along and he cut contact with Roz.
 Her maternal grandmother was an immigrant from Ireland.
 Frustrated with small-town Wisconsin, Roz moved to Seattle as an adult to pursue a career in radio and worked in the industry for about 10 years before joining Frasier.